Jeffchiucp/On-The-Map-iOS-APP/README.md

 To use the features of the Map Kit framework, turn on the Maps capability.
 Make sure you enabled the Udacity API to run the project.

+[How to Run the Code]
+Download the zip files and run the xcode project onthemap.xcodeproj.
+And Run the project.

+[Login Feature]
+adding the ability to login/authenticate to Udacity via Facebook.
+You will want to do the following things:

+Read through Facebook's documentation on their login feature Use the Facebook API ID "365362206864879"
+Use the Facebook URL Scheme Suffix "onthemap"
+Connect your Udacity user to your Facebook account via Udacity's website

 Udacity API
 https://www.udacity.com/api/session
 This way the value is shown in the string.